antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 Here you can find a list of many of the frequently used annotations:
 [Genome Browser Annotations](Using_TheGenome_Browser_Annotations.html)

-:::{dropdown} Click to expand to see a preview, click on "more..." to see all described annotations.
+:::{dropdown} Click to expand to see a preview, or click on "See all..." to see all described annotations.

 ## Genome Structure & Sequence Features